matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 - You can subscribe to state changes by subscribing to `state$` observable.
 - You can get the current state one-shot by `state` getter.

-The engine of my store is the private `stateSubject$` BehaviorSubject.
+**The engine of my store is the private `stateSubject$` BehaviorSubject**.
 If this is the [first time that you see a BehaviorSubject](https://www.learnrxjs.io/subjects/behaviorsubject.html), think about a stream that has also a "sink", where you can add a new element in the stream by calling `next` method.
 BehaviorSubject has also the initial state that you should provide in the constructor.

-Another cool thing about it, you can keep the "sink" part private and only expose its observable.
+Another cool thing about it, you can keep the "sink" private and only expose its observable.
 I'm exposing only the `state$` variable that is the `Observable` created from `stateSubject$`.
 In this way, no one can add an element in this observable except calling `setState` method.
 In other words, you can only see the changes subscribing `state$` observable, and you can change the store data by `setState` method.
 The implementation of the store is managed by `stateSubject$` that is not exposed externally.

 #### Concrete implementation